 In 1907, Joplin moved to New York to increase national recognition and further his success.
 Following the financial failure of the most ambitious work of his life - his opera Treemonisha - and weakened by a broken spirit and a fatal disease, he died April 1, 1917, at the age of 49.
 He was buried in a pauper's grave that remained unmarked until 1974.

 Ragtime enjoyed a renaissance in the early 1970s when the motion picture The Sting used as its theme music The Entertainer.
 Today, ragtime remains a somewhat muted but permanent part of the American musical scene.

 In 1976, Joplin's St. Louis home was placed on the National Register of Historic Places, and in 1984, the owner, Jeff-Vander-Lou, Inc., donated the property to the Department of Natural Resources' Division of State Parks.
-The house now has the distinction of being the only state historic site dedicated wholly to the presentation of African-American contributions to Missouri's cultural history.
+The house is dedicated wholly to the presentation of African-American contributions to Missouri's cultural history.

 The visitor center exhibits depict St. Louis and the neighborhood as Joplin knew them, and additional details about his life and work.
 The operating player piano in the music room allows visitors to listen to piano rolls of the ragtime era, including some that were cut by Joplin himself.